mozilla/bugbug/README.md

 Note: the script will take a long time to run (on my laptop more than 7 hours).
 If you want to test a simple change and you don't intend to actually mine the data, you can modify the repository.py script to limit the number of analyzed commits.
 Simply add `limit=1024` to the call to the `log` command.

-### Training the defect model

-To train the model for mode `defect`:

-    python3 -m scripts.trainer defect

 ## Structure of the project
 - `bugbug/labels` contains manually collected labels;